What Can a Private Investigator Do?

 Just like hiring any professional, you should learn something about the profession and be cautious.

-First, you should make sure that the person or firm is licensed in Maryland.
 Private investigators or private investigation agencies in Maryland must be licensed by the Maryland State Police.
 Private investigators or private investigation agencies are issued a Maryland Private Detective License.
 This license must be renewed annually and must be displayed in a conspicuous place in the Private Investigator’s office.
-For more information on the licensing of private investigators in Maryland, call the Maryland State Police in Pikesville, MD at 410-653-4500.
+For more information on the licensing of private investigators in Maryland, call the Maryland State Police Licensing Division at 410-653-4500.

 A copy of his/her license or license number.

-- Then, call the Maryland State Police at 410-653-4500 to see if there have been any complaints filed against your potential investigator.
+- Then, call the Maryland State Police Licensing Division at 410-653-4500 to see if they are licensed and if there have been any complaints filed against your potential investigator.

 - Has the person had experience with your type of case?